The Short Answer

 What else can a VPN do?

-- Provides unrestricted access to a wide range of streaming content and services.
+- Provides unrestricted access to a wide range of streaming content and geo-restricted services.

-- VPN servers prevent hackers from stealing your personal information as it is encrypted.
+- VPN servers prevent hackers from stealing your personal information by encrypting all traffic at the packet level.